baharm1/ML_MFA/data_simulation/README.md

 ## User-defined Inputs for MID and Flux Simulation

-* `isotopomer_model`: An Excel file containing the list of reactions, types of reactions, carbon transitions, number of carbons in metabolites, input and sink metabolites, and unlabeled metabolites.
+* `isotopomer_model`: An Excel file containing the list of reactions, types of reactions, carbon transitions, number of carbons in metabolites, input and sink metabolites, and unlabeled metabolites
-* `isotopologue_model`: An Excel file containing the list of reactions, types of reactions, and input metabolites.
+* `isotopologue_model`: An Excel file containing the list of reactions, types of reactions, and input metabolites
-* `param_bound_file`: An Excel file containing the list of reactions, and the lower and upper bounds of fluxes and balanced metabolite pools.
+* `param_bound_file`: An Excel file containing the list of reactions, and the lower and upper bounds of fluxes and balanced metabolite pools
-* `F`: Scaling factor for exchange flux based on Wiechert's bidirectional modeling.
+* `F`: Scaling factor for exchange flux based on Wiechert's bidirectional modeling
-* `n_sim`: Number of flux sets or simulations.
+* `n_sim`: Number of flux sets or simulations
-* `tspan`: Time period for MID simulation with a specified time step.
+* `tspan`: Time period for MID simulation with a specified time step
-* Lower and upper bounds for input metabolite MIDs.
+* Lower and upper bounds for input metabolite MIDs
-* Source fluxes of a target metabolite.
+* Source fluxes of a target metabolite
-* Target flux.
+* Target flux

 ### Isotopomer Model